Six Dead in Mombasa, Kenya Church Attack

 The victims later learned that two more nearby churches had been attacked simultaneously with the deadly shooting during their worship service.
 Fortunately armed police officers guarding those buildings were able to fend off the gunmen.

-“We are saddened but not surprised as we have been hearing the Muslim preachers promise over their loudspeakers that they will revenge the Masjid Musa incident where security agents stormed the Mosque and arrested over 200 people,” reported an Open Doors contact.
+“We are saddened but not surprised as we have been hearing the Muslim preachers promise over their loudspeakers that they will revenge the Masjid Musa incident where security agents stormed the a Muslim place of worship and arrested over 200 people,” reported an Open Doors contact.

 “Actually they had targeted three churches,” he continued, “but fortunately were unsuccessful after being repulsed at the other two.
 We are resolute and will not be cowered.
 This is the message we are sending to those that are against the Gospel being preached in this area.
 We will not leave the area because we know that Satan only arises against the Church like this when it is making an impact.
 This is confirmation that we are doing something right for the Kingdom of Christ!
 This is the reassurance we are trying to pass on to our congregants also.”